MaxHalford/tuna/README.md

 For convenience you can instantiate each struct with it's respective `New` method.
 For example use the `NewMean` method if you want to use the `Mean` struct.
 Each of these methods takes as argument a `string` which indicates the field for which the aggregate should be computed.

 You can have finer control by modifying each struct after calling it's `New` method.
-Each of the above structs has a `Parse` method and a `Prefix` string.
+Each of the above structs has a `Parse` field and a `Prefix` field.
 For example the signature of the `Max` struct is:

 ```go
 type Max struct {